udippant/base-drafts/draft-ietf-quic-transport.md

 Stream:

-: A logical unidirectional or bidirectional channel of ordered bytes within a QUIC connection.
+: A logical unidirectional or bidirectional channel of ordered bytes within a QWIK connection.

 Connection:

-: A conversation between two QUIC endpoints with a single encryption context that multiplexes streams within it.
+: A conversation between two QWIK endpoints with a single encryption context that multiplexes streams within it.

 Connection ID:

-: An opaque identifier that is used to identify a QUIC connection at an endpoint.
+: An opaque identifier that is used to identify a QWIK connection at an endpoint.
 Each endpoint sets a value that its peer includes in packets.

-QUIC packet:
+QWIK packet:

-: The smallest unit of data that can be exchanged by QUIC endpoints.
+: The smallest unit of data that can be exchanged by QWIK endpoints.

-QUIC is a name, not an acronym.
+QWIK is a name, not an acronym.

 ## Notational Conventions